BIO

 Her EP, Barbarican was met with critical acclaim upon its release in 2018.
 The lead single, Lifted is a visual glory telling the story of what it is to lose and then find yourself.
 The song was written at a time when Mona was suffering from postpartum depression after the birth of her second child.
 The EP was named after the emerging identity of people waking up to the colonial inversion of realities where “savagery” and “barbarism” are actually badges of honor in light of the history of the evil inhumanity of “western” civilization.

-Mona works as a chaplain and spiritual director and has had many people come to Islam through her love and care.
-She is a founding member of The Seed School.
-She is a staunch advocate for simple living, sustainability and walking gently upon grandmother Earth and speaking and working towards Peace.
+Mona works as a chaplain and spiritual director and has had many people come to Islam through her love, care and spiritual direction.
+She is an advocate for simple living, sustainability and walking gently upon grandmother Earth while speaking and working towards Peace internally and externally.

 She has been featured in Billboard, Marie Claire, Glamour, PAPER, NYLON, Vogue, ELLE, and on PBS, The BBC, CNN, BuzzFeed, AJ+, PRI, NPR, Mic, Psychology Today, Refinery 29, Milk, The Huffington Post, Ms Magazine, Fusion/Splinter and many others.